8ctopus/sciter-logger/README.md

 ### multiple windows

-- as each window has its own console, you'll need to import the console object from the parent window:
+- as each `Window` has its own console, you'll need to use the `console` object from the parent window:

 ```js
 // get console from parent window
 console = Window.this.parent.document.globalThis.console;
 ```

-- unhandled exceptions must also be captured in every new window
+- unhandled exceptions must also be captured in every new `Window`

 ```js
 import {logger} from "src/logger.js";